-To exemplify, if your goal is "Converse with a native speaker using only English," then we must add a quantifiable benchmark.
+To exemplify, if your goal is "Pass an English-only technical interview with a native speaker," then we must add a quantifiable benchmark.

-A fantastic way to implement this step is to add a time goal to your conversation.
+A fantastic way to implement this step is to add a time goal to your interview.

-Consider this - "Converse with a native speaker for 15 minutes using only English".
+Consider this - "Pass a 1-hour English-only technical interview with a native speaker".

-By adding in a time goal (15 minutes) your main goal now becomes measurable.
+By adding in a time goal (1 hour) your main goal now becomes measurable.

-You can track your progress and see how long you can talk with a native speaker using only English - 3 minutes, 5 minutes, 8 minutes - until you reach your stated time goal of 15 minutes.
+You can TRACK your progress and see how long you can talk with a native speaker using only English - 15 minutes, 30 minutes, 45 minutes - until you reach your stated time goal of 1 hour.

-If your goal is not oriented on conversation, you can still add other quantifiable benchmarks.
+If your goal is not oriented toward conversation, you can still add other quantifiable benchmarks.

-Some different examples are the number of words written in a research paper or essay, the number of speaking errors made in a work presentation, or the number of words per page you don't understand while reading a book in English.
+Some different examples are the number of pauses made during a daily meeting, the number of speaking errors committed in a work presentation, or the number of words per page you don't understand while reading an English document.